Deloitte assurance statement

 What standards we used: basis of our work, criteria used and level of assurance

-For the selected CR performance indicators we planned and performed the work to provide limited assurance as to whether the BAE Systems’ data on the webpage http://www.baesystems.com/en/our-company/corporate-responsibility, indicated with a footnote, corresponding performance indicators at pages 17, 24, 25, 61, 63 and 65 of the BAE Systems 2017 Annual Report, are not materially misstated.
+For the selected CR performance indicators we planned and performed the work to provide limited assurance as to whether the BAE Systems’ data on the webpage http://www.baesystems.com/en/our-company/corporate-responsibility, indicated with a footnote, corresponding performance indicators at pages 24, 29, 30, 31 and 34 of the BAE Systems 2018 Annual Report and selected pages of the standalone CR Report, are not materially misstated.

 Considering the risk of material error, we planned and performed the work to obtain all the information and explanations considered necessary to provide sufficient evidence to support our assurance conclusion.
 The key procedures we carried out included: